UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 </center>

 Notes:

 In a merge conflict,
 Git will create marks in the affected files that indicate which areas it is unsure how to handle.
-To resolve a merge conflict, you need to open the indicated file in a plain text editor and edit the marked up content in a way so that Git knows which changes you want to keep.
+To resolve a merge conflict,
+you need to open the indicated file in a plain text editor and edit the marked up content in a way so that Git knows which changes you want to keep.

+You can click on the file and select the Option **Open With Editor** -> **Editor**

 ---

-## Handling merge conflicts: JupyterLab
+## Handling merge conflicts: Terminal

 <br>
 <br>